Matching on Generalized Propensity Scores with Continuous Exposures: Asymptotic Properties

 \section{Asymptotic Properties}

-We present the asymptotic properties for the proposed caliper matching estimators for the average causal exposure-response function $\mu(w)$, where we match either on a scalar covariate, on the true GPS, or on the estimated GPS, given the fixed scale parameter $\lambda = 1$, the caliper size $\delta = o(N^{-1/3})$ and $N\delta \rightarrow \infty$.
-The summary information is that the proposed matching estimator is asymptotically unbiased, consistent and asymptotically normal with a non-parametric rate $(N\delta)^{-1/2}$ when matching on a scalar covariate (e.g., GPS), yet the properties are not necessary hold if matching on multidimensional covariates, which justifies the GPS matching.
-Finally, assuming $h \simeq \delta$, the asymptotic normality hold for smoothed estimator with a rate $(N h)^{-1/2}$.
+We present the asymptotic properties for the proposed matching estimators for the population average causal ERF $\mu(w)$, where we match either 1) on a scalar covariate, 2) on the true GPS, 3) on the GPS consistently estimated by a parametric model, given the fixed scale parameter $\lambda = 1$ with the fixed caliper size $\delta = o(N^{-1/3})$ and $N\delta \rightarrow \infty$.
+We focus on the \textbf{point-wise} asymptotic properties with respect to each exposure level $w$.
+The summary conclusions are that the proposed matching estimator is asymptotically unbiased, consistent, and asymptotically normal with a non-parametric rate $(N\delta)^{-1/2}$ when matching on a scalar covariate (e.g., GPS), yet the properties are not necessarily held if matching on multidimensional covariates, which justifies the GPS matching.
+Finally, to reduce the jaggedness and improve the finite sample performance of the matching estimator, we propose to smooth the estimator by using a kernel smoother with a proper bandwidth parameter $h$.
+Assuming $h \simeq \delta = o(N^{-1/3})$, the asymptotic normality hold for a smoothed matching estimator with a rate $(N h)^{-1/2}$.

-We begin by defining the conditional means and variances given covariates and given the GPS as follows:
+We begin by defining the conditional means and variances of potential outcomes given pre-exposure covariates and given the GPS as follows:

-To simplify the algebraic expression, we only consider one-to-one nearest neighbor matching on a set of continuous covariates $\mathbf{C}$.
-All the asymptotic theories can be extended to one-to-$M$ nearest neighbor matching.
+To simplify the algebraic expression, we only consider one-to-one nearest neighbor matching on a set of continuous covariates $\mathbf{C}_j$.
+All the asymptotic theories can be extended to one-to-$M$ nearest neighbor matching ($M$ is fixed).
 The matching estimator for $\mu(w)$ can be defined as,